Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Dead as a Doorknob.md

 I let out a shocked yelp, but, again, the man fails to respond.
 Instead, he walks up to me with a smile on his face and pulls out a clipboard.

 "Good, I didn't think you were awake!"
+He stares at me, expecting a response, and I can't help but cringe when I hear my throat make a scream.
+Faltering a bit, he quickly regains his composure, and starts to write something with a slight frown.

+"Please, can you hear me?"
+I begin to grow desperate as my words fail to reach him again, and watch as he just keeps writing, ignorant of the one-way delay.